|

 passion about horses.
 Since Dani wanted to spend her time working with horses and riders, we

 interviewed her, took lots of photos and knuckled down to work.
-Her web site features an equestrian

 quote at the top of each page.
 The quote is chosen randomly from a list of quotes that Dani selected.

-We worked with Dani to select the optimum display of her facility and conformation of her horses.
+I worked with Dani to select the optimum display of her facility and conformation of her horses.

 Lori’s own experience with horses helped us highlight the information that horse lovers want to know